SenseLogic/PENDOWN/README.md

 * Simple, concise and consistent syntax to quickly write colored documents.
 * Complete : styles, colors, alignments, page breaks, links, lists, code blocks, tables, quotes, frames and images.
+* Source code syntax highlighting.
 * Fast conversion to HTML by a standalone command line tool or by a web browser script.
-* The generated files can be loaded in LibreOffice Writer.
+* The generated files can be imported in LibreOffice Writer.
-* Source code syntax highlighting.

 ## Getting Started